 Principal Investigator: Dr Wei Wang

-Department: Sun Yat-Sen UniversityTags: 62491, eye, kidney, Machine Learning
+Department: Sun Yat-Sen UniversityTags: 62443, Brain, eye, Machine Learning

-Aims: The overall goal of this project is to develop and validate a screening test for predicting chronic kidney diseases (CKD) through ocular imaging.
-Specific aims are: 1) To explore the associations between major eye diseases and a wide range of CKD.
-2) To explore the associations between retinal biomarkers derived from retinal imaging, and CKD, as well as specific measures of kidney functions.
-3) To develop and validate the clinical application of deep learning to ocular imaging for CKD, and kidney function prediction.
+Aims: The overall goal of this project is to develop and validate a screening test for predicting brain diseases through ocular imaging.
+Specific aims are: 1) To explore the associations between major eye diseases and a wide range of brain diseases.
+2) To explore the associations between retinal biomarkers derived from retinal imaging, and brain diseases, as well as specific measures of brain structure and function.
+3) To develop and validate the clinical application of deep learning to ocular imaging for brain diseases, and brain structure and function prediction.

 Duration of the project: 36 months.